 The County of Santa Clara awarded the City of Cupertino a \$50,000 inventory grant in August 2024 to be used for supplementing services and support for residents experiencing homelessness.
-Previously, the City received a similar \$50,000 grant from the County in 2023 for services to the unhoused and awarded the funds to the West Valley Community Services for the Haven to Home and Rotating Safe Car Park programs.
+In 2023, the City received a similar \$50,000 grant from the County for services to the unhoused and awarded the funds to the West Valley Community Services for the Haven to Home and Rotating Safe Car Park programs.
 The 2024 funds have yet to be awarded.
-As the PLHA and the County funds were not included in the NOFA, the Commission may recommend to award these funds either to applicants that responded to the NOFA as well as other eligible and qualified nonprofit providers of services.
+Since the PLHA and the County funds were not included in the NOFA, the City Council may award these funds either to applicants that responded to the NOFA or other eligible and qualified nonprofit providers.